aadipandey1988-ctrl/ai-deforestation-detection/README.md

 # ai-deforestation-detection
 Deep Learning model for detecting forest areas using Sentinel-2 satellite imagery.

 # CNN-Based Deforestation Detection Using Satellite Imagery

 ## Overview
-This project uses a Convolutional Neural Network (CNN) to detect deforestation patterns from satellite imagery.
-The model was trained using image data and evaluated using machine learning performance metrics.
+This project uses a Convolutional Neural Network (CNN) to classify satellite imagery into different land cover categories.
+The model was trained using satellite image data and uses deep learning techniques to identify patterns within images.

 ## Objectives
-- Detect areas affected by deforestation
+- Classify satellite images using a CNN-based deep learning model
-- Apply deep learning techniques to satellite images
+- Analyze patterns in satellite imagery
-- Build a reproducible CNN-based classification model
+- Build and evaluate an image classification system

 ## Project Structure